iNKORE-NET/UI.WPF.Modern/docs/promotions.md

 You may also add a Click event to the image to open the project page if you like, which helps users to find the project page easily.

-Posting the banner on social media is always allowed and encouraged.
+Posting the banner on social media is **always allowed and encouraged**.
 You can also use the banner in your blog posts, videos, and other content.

 ## Badges